jrogu/mlops_learning/README.md

 ## Project Overview

 It's purpose it's to get familiar with concepts like CI/CD, deploying models with containerization, etc.

+This projects creates simple flask app, where you can pass an image to pretrained resnet18 and get prediction.
+The flask app and attached PostgreSQL db is containerizationed.
+This project contains tests, a Makefile, and uses GitHub Actions for CI/CD.

 ## Table of Contents